Wing Commander CIC

 Q. My high score doesn't get uploaded to the CIC.

 A. Check if you have entered your correct Crius.net user name and that the option "Send sim mission scores to the CIC" is enabled in the options menu.
 Also make sure that your firewall is configured to allow Standoff to connect to the web.
 Another thing to keep in mind is that if you manually quit a mission (through the options menu), your score will not be sent to the CIC, even though it will appear on the game's internal scoreboard.
-Finally, the scores are only sent if no cheats or invulnerability have been used ('alswantsmoreships' is allowed, obviously) and the game files haven't been tampered with (so be sure to use an unmodded Standoff).
-Don't forget that only the first two missions transmit scores at this time, and the scoreboard is updated every five minutes.
+Finally, the scores are only sent if no cheats or invulnerability have been used and the game files haven't been tampered with (so be sure to use an unmodded version of Standoff).

 Q. I just tried the Wraith, and I only got 7 points per kill on rookie, not 10!